dalejn/cleanBib/README.md

 6. Save the output cleanedBib.csv and manually modify as needed.
 Re-upload modified cleanedBib.csv if needed.

-7. Open getReferenceGends.R.
+7. Open getReferenceGends.ipynb.
 On line 14, define the genderAPI_key with your [free gender-api account](https://gender-api.com/).
 Once registered and logged in, [find your 18-character API key at the bottom of this page](https://gender-api.com/en/account/overview#my-api-key)